franzbu/HAeating/README.md

 In case you want to turn the heating's AI up a notch, you can go ESP.
 Instead of just being a middle-man like the solution presented in (A), the ESP is a device with its own logic and agenda, so much so that the user can access its proper web interface and schedule the heating including HFFT.

 But what is the benefit in that?
 As far as the Froeling boiler is concerned, here is the answer: HFFT, the heat fluid flow temperature.
 On its own, the Froeling boiler can only base its calculations on its own outside temperature sensor.
 Since a well-functioning heating automating needs to go beyond that, it is essential to use another way for setting the HFFT.
+The ethernet-to-modbus device presented in (A) is such another way; however, there is a catch:

+> [!WARNING]
-The ethernet-to-modbus device presented in (A) is such another way; however, there is a catch: the registers for the HFFT at -10°C and 10°C outside temperature need to be dynamically and thus continually adjusted, and while that is certainly possible, it wears out the EEPROM with its limited life span as far as writing operations are concerned.
+> The registers for the HFFT at -10°C and 10°C outside temperature need to be dynamically and thus continually adjusted, and while that is certainly possible, it wears out the EEPROM with its limited life span as far as writing operations are concerned.

 To cut a long story short; there is another solution.
 Froeling enables changing the HFFT in a register of the RAM of the boiler, which means that writing to it virtually causes no wear and tear.
 However, Froeling has engineered this changing of the HFFT via RAM register in a way that the heating stops if the writing is not repeated within two minutes.